 The Sunday Times, the New York Times and Lonely Planet are pretty big names.
 And when you hear of a place on Samui that’s recommended by all of them, you’ve got to sit up and take note.
-Thailand Tatler did (they’ve actually listed Ocean 11 as one of ‘Samui’s Best Restaurants’ continuously from 2008 until 2015 – and now for 2016) and now it’s our turn.
+Thailand Tatler did (they’ve actually listed Ocean 11 as one of ‘Samui’s Best Restaurants’ continuously from 2008) and now it’s our turn.
 So, it’s my great pleasure to include Ocean 11 as a recommended restaurant in Samui Dining Guide.

 “…The décor is smart; the tables and chairs are comfortable; the lighting is cosy; the staff are friendly, attentive and informative without being overbearing; and, probably the main reason why you’re there, the food is exceptional!”

 And when you visit the place, you’ll understand why people just love it.
 For a start, it has a tropical beach location that many can only dream about.
 It’s in Bangrak (Big Buddha Beach), just two kilometres along from Fisherman’s Village as you’re heading to Big Buddha and the clearly-signposted side lane leading to it is almost directly opposite the first 7-11 store that you’ll reach.

 So, drive the 20 metres down the lane, park up on the right and you’ll see an archway to the left with a beautiful 60-year-old wooden Thai house to the side (this is a part of Ocean 11 called Ocean Residence, and has 6 rooms that you can actually stay in).
 Go through this entrance and you’ll pass a contemporary waterfall feature and smart walled garden to the right, a lounge to the left and the recently renovated open-on-three-sides restaurant directly ahead, with the swaying palm trees, pristine beach and ocean beyond.